murafalizade/estudy-graphql-api/README.md

 ## Project Description
 This is API for e-study companies.
 You can use most of function inside real study with this API.
-You can become STUDENT or TEACHER.
-SO if you wish be teacher and publish own course (live-course) or be student, join current course (live-course).
+You can become student or teacher.
+SO if you wish be teacher and publish own course  or be student, join current course .

  ## Installation Instructions